devkabiir/flutter_advanced_template/README.md

 ## About

-An opinionated flutter template for scaffolding apps
+An opinionated flutter template for scaffolding apps.

+**Notice:** This is a personal project, it has limitaions, flutter does not officially support custom templates yet.
+This is unstable and requries my forked version of flutter.

+Use at your own risk!
+Use `git clone -b custom_template https://github.com/devkabiir/flutter` my forked version tracks the master branch from upstream

 ## Usage